makandra/geordi/README.md

 con` will boot a development console, `geordi set -t` will setup a project and run tests afterwards.

+Commands will occasionally print "did you know" hints of other Geordi features.

 You can always run `geordi help <command>` to quickly look up command help.

 ### `geordi branch`